11 minute read time

 The once-hot site was the largest social networking site in the world between 2005 and 2008, and in June 2006 surpassed Google as the most visited website in the United States.
 Yet where is MySpace now?
 All those users eventually moved on to other social networks, and the site is now the 1,500th most popular website in the United States.

-Interestingly, the email space itself has evolved from a time where you needed a developer to build an email, to today where tools like Campaign Monitor empower the modern marketer to create and send beautiful branded emails.
+Interestingly, the email space itself has evolved from a time where you needed a developer to build an email to today, where tools like Campaign Monitor empower the modern marketer to create and send beautiful branded emails with ease.
 This shift has put the power of business email into the hands of more people.

 Building your email list, unlike building a social media following, is a stable long-term investment that will pay off for many years to come.

-Many of the top marketers from some of the most successful companies in the world believe email is the #1 channel for growing your business.
+Many of the top marketers from some of the most successful companies in the world believe that email is the #1 channel for growing your business.

 Out of all the channels I tested as a marketer, email continually outperforms most of them.
-Not only does it have a high conversion rate, but as you build up your list you can continually monetize it by pitching multiple products.
-Just look at ecommerce sites like Amazon, one way they get you to continually buy more products from them is by emailing you offers on a regular basis.
+Not only does it have a high conversion rate, but as you build up your list, you can continually monetize it by pitching multiple products.
+Just look at ecommerce sites like Amazon: One way they get you to continually buy more products from them is by emailing you offers on a regular basis.

 So many brands and companies build their audiences on Facebook and Google+, which is fine, but we don’t own those names – Facebook and Google do.
 If we are thinking like real media companies, the asset is in the audience.
-Getting an email address is the first critical step to figuring out who my reader is, and hopefully in the future, my customer of some sort.
+Getting an email address is the first critical step to figuring out who my reader is and, hopefully in the future, my customer of some sort.
 If our goal is to drive sales or keep customers happy in some way, we first need to get them as part of our audience.
 If I have one regret as a business owner, it’s not focusing on building our email list earlier in the process.

 If you rely on Facebook or Twitter, you are at the mercy of them allowing you to talk to your customers.
 When you email it gets in your customers inboxes.
 Then it’s up to you to make sure you are sending things your customers want to receive.
 Email is the most scalable way to make sales with new customers and build deeper relationship with deeper customers.
 AppSumo.com is a 7 figure business and 90%+ of our revenue comes from emails.